diwalkerdev/Meliorate/README.md

     // code goes here.
 }

-// Not extracted as a test function. int not_a_test_function()
+// Not extracted as a test function because the function name
+// does not begin with "test". int not_a_test_function()
 {
     return 0;